ciscoheat/superforms-web/src/routes/faq/+page.md

 ### How to handle file uploads?

-File uploads are not handled by Superforms.
-Fields containing files will be `undefined` in `form.data` after validation.
+File uploads are not directly handled by Superforms.
+They can be posted as usual, but schema fields containing files will be `undefined` in `form.data` after validation.

-The recommended way to handle files is to grab the `FormData` and extract the files from there, after validation:
+The recommended way to handle files is to grab `FormData` from the request and extract the files from there, after validation:

 ```ts
 export const actions = {